Totilarson/CorePy/README.md

-# CorePy package
+# CorePytools package

-CorePy is designed to perform machine learning on data collected from geological samples of core.

-CorePy bundles a wide range of data analytical tools to interpret multivariate datasets common to geological core characterization

-The primary focus of CorePy is to classify high resolution X-ray fluoresence data into chemofacies using unsupervised and supervised clustering tools.
+CorePytools (CorePy) is a machine learning python package applied to data collected from geological samples of core.
+The primary focus of CorePy is to classify high resolution

-CorePy establishes a folder structure multiple users to work on the same datasets, and also provides visualizations that are useful to validate clustering results.
+X-ray fluoresence data into chemofacies using unsupervised and supervised clustering tools.
+CorePy establishes a folder structure for input and output data.
+Visualizations are used to validate clustering results.

+Core  box photographs can be cropped and used to visualized chemofacies results.
+Wireline log data can be upsampled and data integrated to chemofacies for upscaling

 # Installation
 pip install corepytools

-# Example
+# Examples and data
-PCAexample.py shows an example that imports corepy package and an example XRF datafile called 'Public_XRF.csv'
+The authors Github account has examples and datapackages that apply corepytools.
+Corepytools builds a folder structure and looks for XRF data in the folder: **..\CorePy\CoreData\CoreXRF** The .csv file **Public_XRF.csv** is provided in the authors github account to show the database format (required headings) that are called on with CorePy

 ## About the authors